Frequently Asked Questions

 I purchased custom Tunz headphones from Dr Whitten.
 These things are awesome!
 The service that was provided was top notch.
 I’m recommending him to anyone who needs hearing services.

-Reviewer Profile Photo murphy, on Google
+Reviewer Profile Photo Murphy Dickason, on Google

 What a pleasant experience going to Reserve Hearing Center.
 Our need was promptly evaluated and the service was performed quickly and professionally.
 I would highly recommend this business for all your hearing related needs.